BRONZE WORKS BY VALSUANI. Claude Valsuani's Foundry.

 – WAX / A.VALSUANI / LOST

-– Worn wax / A. Valsuani / Paris (unique example)
+– Lost wax / A. Valsuani / Paris (only one example known)

-In Bagneux, Attilio Valsuani is listed as owner of a workshop at 1 Rue Gustave Tricard from 1929, a house on Rue Limours, and a small house at 44 Route d'Orléans from 1934.
+In Bagneux, Attilio Valsuani appears as the owner of a workshop at 1 rue Gustave Tricard from 1929, a house on rue de Limours, and a small house at 44 route d’Orléans from 1934.

 III – 2) VALSUANI Lucien

-Claude succeeded Lucien at an unknown date (not to be confused with his great-uncle).
-Talented with patinas, he was less successful at company management, and his passion for luxury led to ruin.
+Claude succeeded Lucien at the head of the company at an unknown date (not to be confused with his great uncle, see next section).
+Gifted in patination, he was less skilled in managing the company, and his passion for luxury led to his ruin.

-In 1977, tax was collected by "Établissements Valsuani et fils SARL,” described oddly as a custom lead foundry.
+In 1977, the business tax was paid by "Établissements Valsuani et fils SARL", which, oddly, described itself as a lead foundry “à façon.”

-Claude later invested in creation of a new foundry led by his former workshop manager Gérard Delmas (see Section IV).
-Claude died in October 1985.
+Claude later contributed financially to creating a new foundry run by his former workshop manager Gérard Delmas (see section IV).

 IV – AFTER VALSUANI: DELVAL